***2026 RULES AND REGULATIONS***

 4 Elite dancers (4 x 5 = 20)

-42 is the greatest number, however, ELITE dancers are not permitted to compete in the PRIMARY level.
-This performance would be placed in INTERMEDIATE.
+42 is the greatest number, however, ELITE dancers are not permitted to compete in the SECONDARY level.
+Therefore, this performance MUST compete in INTERMEDIATE.

 LEVEL RECOMMENDATION